AIP Pumpkin Pie Bars

 - Pour the filling mixture into the baking pan over the crust and use a spoon or rubber spatula to even out the top.

 - Once fully set, remove from the baking pan and slice into 9 slices.
-Top with additional cinnamon and coconut cream if desired.
+Top with additional cinnamon and whipped coconut cream if desired.

 Notes